lukepark327/ethash-compilable-solc/docs/research.md

 But what is ```codegen```?
 Is it a library for creating test codes? 🤔...

-# Anyway We Need to Modify These Files
+# Anyway,
+we need to modify these files;

 ## OPCODEs
 ```libevmasm/Instruction.h```